webplatform/docs-wpd/Example_Pages/Tutorial_Page/index.md

 == Article body ==

+The tutorial is a step-by-step description of a task or use case.
+The reader should be guided from the beginning through to completion.
+The introduction should make a promise of what will be accomplished, and the summary should recap what they have learned.

 The complete meat of the article.
 We probably need to work out some sort of guidance template for article body structure, but I don't think it should be too restricting.
 It can be more freeform than reference pages.
 The article body contains any code samples included in the article.

-Theoretically, this is the longest section, although it doesn't look it in this template.
+Theoretically, this will be the longest section of the tutorial, although it doesn't look it in this template.

 == Summary ==